AmaanBilwar/AmaanBilwar.github.io/README.md

 # General Requirements

-Firstly, I have created a public repository with the name amaanbilwar.github.io.
+Made a public repository with the name amaanbilwar.github.io.
 Then I have created a html file with name `waph.html`.
-This file includes the course information and the overviews of Completed Labs, Hackathons and Individual Projects.
+This file includes the course information and the overview of all the completed Labs, Hackathons and Individual Projects.
 This website can be accessed through [https://amaanbilwar.github.io/waph.html](https://amaanbilwar.github.io/waph.html)

-I have cloned this public repository to my virtual box by generating personal access token in github.

 ![Screenshot of `waph.html`](assets/img/Screenshot-1.png)